What is koilocytosis?

 These results don’t necessarily mean that you have cervical cancer or that you’re going to get it.
 However, you’ll need to undergo monitoring and treatment to prevent possible progression into cervical cancer.

 Koilocytosis in the cervix is a precursor for cervical cancer.
-The risk increases when more koilocytes resulting from certain strains of HPV are present.
+The risk

 A diagnosis of koilocytosis after a Pap smear or cervical biopsy increases the need for frequent cancer screenings.
 Your doctor will let you know when you need to get tested again.
 Monitoring may include screenings every three to six months, depending on your risk level.